mgrimace/Homelab/LXCs/Dashboards_Homepage.md

 This is so you can show how much space is available on your homepage.
 This assumes you have a media share via CIFS/SMB (e.g., OMV), that you've shared a folder called `data`, and that you have a username and login for this share.

+1. Make sure the container is privileged
-`apt install cifs-utils`
+2. Install CIFS utils on your LXC: `apt install cifs-utils`

-Then, `nano /etc/fstab`
+### Step 1: Mount the share to your LXC

-Add the following:
+Add the mount to, `nano /etc/fstab`

+Add the following, making sure to use your own OMV IP

 ```bash
 #media